Legal guidance · Texas

 Can I buy THCA online and ship it to Texas?

 Online purchasing and interstate shipping of THCA products is subject to both the originating state's rules and Texas's rules.
-Given the current status for Texas ("Unclear"), online purchase from out-of-state retailers may carry additional legal risk.
+Given the current status for Texas ("Restricted"), online purchase from out-of-state retailers may carry additional legal risk.
 Verify current state rules and the retailer's compliance status before ordering online.

 Does Texas use total THC testing?